mzattera/predictive-powers/README.md

 Once the endpoint is created, it can be used to access "services" which are high-level GenAI capabilities.
 Currently following services are provided:

+  * `ModelService` provide methods to access model metadata (e.g. list models, get model context size, etc.).

-  * `CompletionService` text completion (including insertions): basically, it executes given text prompt.
+  * `CompletionService`; text completion (including insertions): basically, it executes given text prompt.

   * `ChatService` handles conversations with an agent, taking care of agent personality and conversation history.